-Probate is the official way that an estate gets settled under the supervision of the court.
-A person, usually a surviving spouse or an adult child, is appointed by the court if there is no Will, or nominated by the deceased person's Will.
-Once appointed, this person, called an executor or Personal Representative, has the legal authority to gather and value the assets owned by the estate, to pay bills and taxes, and, ultimately, to distribute the assets to the heirs or beneficiaries.
+Probate is how an estate is official settled under the supervision of Probate Court.
+A person, typically a surviving spouse or child, is appointed by this court if there is no will, or nominated by the deceased if there is one.
+Once approved, this Executor (also known as a Personal Representative) has the official authority to identify and value the property and assets owned by the estate, to pay taxes and bills, and to allocate property/assets to heirs and beneficiaries.

-The purpose of probate is to prevent fraud after someone's death.
-Imagine everyone stealing the castle after the Lord dies.
-It's a way to freeze the estate until a judge determines that the Will is valid, that all the relevant people have been notified, that all the property in the estate has been identified and appraised, that the creditors have been paid and that all the taxes have been paid.
-Once all of that's been done, the court issues an Order distributing the property and the estate is closed.
+The purpose of Probate Court is to discourage fraud after a person’s death.
+It is a way to freeze the deceased’s estate until 1) a Probate Judge determines whether the will is valid, 2) that all persons/beneficiaries have been notified, 3) that all property and assets in the estate have been noted and valued, and 3) that all taxes and creditors have been paid.
+Once complete, the Probate Court will issue an order to distribute property and assets, after which the estate is formally closed.

-Not all estates have to go through probate.
-If an estate dips beneath a certain threshold, it is considered a "small estate" and needs no court supervision to be settled.
+Not all estates go through probate.
+Some estates fall beneath an inclusion threshold, and are then considered a Small Estate, meaning they do not require Probate Court to be settled.
 Moreover, not all assets are subject to probate.
-Some assets transfer automatically to a beneficiary, when a person passes away, thus no probate is required for those specific assets.
+Some assets transfer automatically to a beneficiary when a person passes away; thus, no probate is required for those particular assets.

-The following is what is required to settle an estate in probate based in Delaware:
+The following is required to formally settle an estate in probate based in Delaware:

 - The Will must be filed with the Register of Wills in the same county where the deceased died.